zpgallegos/zavant/v2/readme.md

 ZAVANT_INITIAL_CORRECTION_WATERMARK=<first-known-safe-UTC-timestamp>
 ```

 The bucket is deliberately not created by the application.
-Its private, encrypted, versioned CloudFormation definition, prefix-scoped execution role, manually invokable Lambda function, and retention-controlled log group live in [`infrastructure/template.yaml`](infrastructure/template.yaml); packaging and deployment instructions are in [`infrastructure/README.md`](infrastructure/README.md).
-The role can list only the configured prefix and read or write only its objects; it cannot delete data or administer the bucket.
-EventBridge scheduling and alarms remain later infrastructure slices.
-Credentials are supplied by the execution role, never environment variables.
+Its private, encrypted, versioned CloudFormation definition, prefix-scoped execution role, Lambda function, retention-controlled log group, and daily EventBridge Scheduler trigger live in [`infrastructure/template.yaml`](infrastructure/template.yaml); packaging and deployment instructions are in [`infrastructure/README.md`](infrastructure/README.md).
+The Lambda role can list only the configured prefix and read or write only its objects; it cannot delete data or administer the bucket.
+A separate Scheduler role can invoke only this function.
+The schedule defaults to 6:00 AM `America/Los_Angeles`, follows daylight-saving time, and remains configurable through stack parameters.
+Credentials are supplied by execution roles, never environment variables.

 The optional `through_date` event field supports deterministic smoke tests: